 Careful counseling with an experienced funeral director can avoid unwise planning or even fraudulent schemes involving particularly the financing of funerals in advance of death.

 Advantages or disadvantages of funeral pre-arrangements depend upon the individual circumstances and cannot be generalized.
 What may be satisfying for some could be impractical for others.
-Pre-arranging a funeral is often a tentative plan contingent upon the belief that circumstances will remain relatively stable during the remaining lifetime of the pre-arrange- and of those whom he or she involves in the arrangements.
+Pre-arranging a funeral is often a tentative plan contingent upon the belief that circumstances will remain relatively stable during the remaining lifetime of the pre-arrangement, and of those whom he or she involves in the arrangements.

 Aside from the specific personal reasons for discussing funeral arrangements in advance of need, there is an additional benefit.
 The subject of death is brought out in the open and the family is afforded an opportunity to mutually share their thoughts about its important considerations.
-Mental health is never sustained by the denial of death, but by the frank acknowledgement of this reality of life.
+Mental health is never sustained by the denial of death, but by the frank acknowledgment of this reality of life.
 Entering into a pre-arrangement agreement with a funeral director also provides an opportunity to indicate one’s wishes in writing.
-It ought to be prefaced by a review and evaluation of current funeral costs, funeral ceremonies and alternate funeral and burial procedures.
-Thus counseling with a funeral director could well be a significant educational experience.
+It ought to be prefaced by a review and evaluation of current funeral costs, funeral ceremonies, and alternate funeral and burial procedures.
+Thus, counseling with a funeral director could well be a significant educational experience.

 All funeral homes have access to a pre-arrangement form.
 Some have plans designed for their own use.
 Together, you and the funeral director can discuss all necessary details.
 Once the pre-arrangement is completed, the client should notify some responsible person or persons that such an agreement exists and where it may be found.
 If desired, the funeral director will supply additional copies for informational purposes.